-Introduced in 2020 to mitigate the severe impact COVID-19 had on the jobs market, the SGUnited Traineeships and SGUnited Mid-Career Pathways programmes aim to help recent graduates and mid-career individuals develop industry-relevant skills and increase employability.
+Introduced in 2020 to mitigate the severe impact COVID-19 had on the jobs market, the SGUnited Traineeships and SGUnited Mid-Career Pathways programmes aim to help fresh graduates and mid-career individuals develop industry-relevant skills and increase employability.

-During Budget 2021 earlier this year, the SGUnited Traineeships and SGUnited Mid-Career Pathways programmes were enhanced and extended till 31 March 2022.
+The SGUnited Traineeships and SGUnited Mid-Career Pathways programmes were enhanced and extended till 31 March 2022.

 What Is the SGUnited Traineeships & Mid-Career Pathways Programme?

 Under the SGUnited Traineeships programme, companies will receive government funding of 80% on the training allowance when they hire Singapore Citizens or Permanent Residents who are recent graduates or will soon be graduating from educational institutions between 2019 and 2021.

 Polytechnic and Institution of Technical Education (ITE) graduates who started their traineeship on 1 April 2021 will be receiving a maximum training allowance of $2,100 and $1,800 respectively – an increase of $300 from the previous maximum training allowance.

 The training allowance of $1,800 to $2,500 for university graduates remains unchanged.

 The SGUnited Traineeship programme will cease after March 31, 2022.

 Under the SGUnited Mid-Career Pathways programme, companies will receive government funding of up to 70% on the training allowance when they hire mid-career individuals.
 This programme is for all Singapore Citizens and Permanent Residents aged 40 and above.

 Companies with mid-career hires aged 40 and above who started their attachment on 1 April 2022 will receive government funding of 70% on the training allowance.